publiclab/plotsbot/README.md

     1. `botNick: String` => This is the username of the bot.
     2. `options: Array` => This is an array containing additional options provided by the user.

+    This function may return a result string which will be sent back to the user in a message, or a promise that will eventually yield such a string.

 3. `keyword: String` **(Only required for message triggered behaviors)** => This is the keyword that must be present in the message in order for the bot to call the behavior's action function.

 ## Behaviors

 Behaviors are clearly defined tasks performed by the bot.
 A behavior may use any third-party functions to perform this action, but it needs to expose a few mandatory fields that are used by the chatbot to trigger the behavior at the appropriate time.

+A behavior may export an object of type `Behavior` or a factory function that returns such an object.
+These factory functions come into play when you want a shared state between multiple behaviors.
+For example: If you have multiple behaviors that make use of a database, there is no need to get a database connection individually for each such behavior.

 ### Greet
 `trigger` **join**